Is San Diego Tap Water Safe to Drink? A Local Water Quality Guide

 - Mitigation: Use a water softener that exchanges calcium and magnesium for sodium or potassium.

-For a more in-depth look at the levels of these contaminants in your area, check your utility’s EWG Tap Water Database.
+For a more in-depth look at the levels of these contaminants in your area, as well as contaminates in general like mercury and radium, check your utility’s EWG Tap Water Database.

 Legal Standards vs. Actual Safety